Herzog, grandson of Israel’s first Chief Rabbi Inaugurates current Chief Rabbis

 The elections were held on September 29, at which time Yosef was elected, but there was a run-off between Ber and Rabbi Micha Halevi, the Chief Rabbi of Petah Tikva.
 Although there had been separate envelopes for Ashkenazi and Sephardi chief rabbi, someone had inadvertently placed votes for both in the same envelope.

 The upshot was that Ber and Halevi had 40 votes each, and the only way to settle the issue was to have a run-off, which took place on October 31.
+It was generally thought that Halevi, who reportedly had the support of both Finance Minister Bezalel Smotrich and Shas leader Arye Deri, would emerge the victor.

-It was a bitter pill for Halevi to swallow, given that the vote that was mistakenly placed together with that for David Yosef, would have given him 41 votes in the first instance, and he would therefore have been elected Ashkenazi Chief Rabbi, without having to submit to a second round.
+But in the final analysis, it was Ber who scored the most votes in a decisive triumph of 77-58.
+Only 136 of the 140 member electorate for chief rabbi cast their votes.
+It was a bitter pill for Halevi to swallow, given that the vote that was mistakenly placed together with David Yosef’s would have given him 41 votes in the first instance, and he would therefore have been elected Ashkenazi Chief Rabbi, without having to submit to a second round.

 In the first round, there were five rabbis contesting for the role of Ashkenazi Chief Rabbi.
-One of them was Rabbi Moshe Chaim Lau, a community rabbi in Netanya, and the older brother of outgoing Ashkenazi Chief Rabbi David Lau.
+One of them was Rabbi Moshe Chaim Lau, a community rabbi in Netanya and the older brother of outgoing Ashkenazi Chief Rabbi David Lau.

 Their father, Rabbi Yisrael Meir Lau, a former Chief Rabbi and very influential figure, campaigned on behalf of his eldest son, but without success.